Home

 A highly useful "life skill" as well as a valuable vocational qualification , this course assumes no prior knowledge.

 However, good number skills are important.
-Suitable for students 14+, the course involves some 150 hours study, culminating in Core or Higher level exams.
-This course also covers the Edexcel specification.
+Suitable for students 14+, the course involves some 150 hours study.